-Registration fees are $95 for the first player from a family, $90 for the second player, and $85 for third child and there will be a $5 reduction for each additional player from a family.
-The minimum fee is $45.
+Registration fees are $120 for the first player from a family, with a $5 reduction for each additional child.
+The U19 player fee is $90 based on an 8 game season (fall for girls / spring for boys).
 The fee covers fall and spring fees, and includes the uniform (shirt/shorts/socks/shin guards).
-It covers all national and local dues and insurances.
+It covers all National and local dues and insurances.

 If you registered for the fall, you are automatically registered for the spring.
 Your coach should call you about 2-3 weeks before the season starts.
 If you are not playing in the spring, please let your coach know so that we can backfill his roster.

 No. The registration fees to the National AYSO organization of $13.75 and the cost of the uniform make up the majority of our costs.
 These costs are the same whether you play in just one game in the spring or 18 games in both seasons.

 AYSO Region 208 covers the west side of Wichita.
 This includes Maize, Goddard, Colwich, Garden Plain and a few other areas.
 There are no official boundaries of the region.
 Officially, our area consists of everything west of I-235.
 Although we primarily service the western portion of the city, we do have kids from other regions that will play in our area because of a classmate or some other reason.